Last Updated on July 11, 2026 by Daniel Globe

 At 27 inches, comfort usually drops fast, especially when the seat ahead reclines and cuts into your freedom to move.
 Passenger preferences also matter: some people accept tighter spacing, while others need room to shift posture and stay relaxed.

-If you want a clearer sense of ease, premium economy often starts at 34 inches or more, and airlines charge for that relief.
+If you want a clearer sense of ease, premium economy typically runs 34 to 38 inches, and some carriers offer up to 40–42 inches.
 Your best choice balances cost, legroom, and the level of control you want over your body.

 How to Judge Seat Pitch Before You Book